GhostWriters/DockSTARTer/docs/Overrides/introduction.md

 Docker Compose will look for `~/.docker/compose/docker-compose.override.yml`.
 Anything you set in this file will be merged in and take priority over the regular configurations.

-##
+## 2 Types of Overrides

-You can use this to modify existing apps (such as changing which image an app uses) or adding all the compose configurations needed to run an entirely new app that's not included in DockSTARTer.
+You can use overrides to modify existing apps (such as changing which image an app uses) or adding all the compose configurations needed to run an entirely new app that's not included in DockSTARTer.

 ***

+The below example will change Sonarr to use hotio's image for Sonarr and add a /media volume.
+Everything else from the original config such as the remaining volumes and environment variables will merge together.

-### Example
+### Partial Override Merge Example

 ```yaml
 version: "3.4"  # this must match the version in docker-compose.yml